Binatik/Binatik/README.md

 Experience in developing gulp, in particular webpack.

 Don't judge me harshly, I'm still just learning, but with each new day I learn something more and develop as a specialist in the front-end.

+# Hard skills:
+### Layout designer.

+- [x] HTML
+- [x] CSS
+    - [x] SCSS